-ARLES.
-Building work on an ambitious Frank Gehry-designed cultural centre in Arles will be delayed for at least six months following concerns over its effect on the French city’s heritage, which includes archaeological sites and views immortalised in paintings by artists such as Van Gogh and Gauguin.
-Work on “Luma/Parc des Ateliers” was expected to start in June but the project is now being revised after two out of five building permit applications were rejected by the French National Commission for Historical Sites and Monuments.
+Building work on an ambitious Frank Gehry-designed cultural centre in Arles has been delayed following concerns over its effect on the French city’s heritage, which includes archaeological sites and views immortalised in paintings by artists such as Van Gogh and Gauguin.
+Work on “Luma/Parc des Ateliers” was expected to start in June but the project looks set to be revised after two out of five building permit applications were rejected by the French National Commission for Historical Sites and Monuments.

 The Luma Foundation, founded by Swiss pharmaceutical heiress Maja Hoffmann, unveiled designs for the 4.5 acre scheme at last year’s Venice Architecture Biennale.
 The complex, which is to include exhibition spaces, a study archive, workshops and a library, has two striking towers clad in aluminium foam, a material that resembles Swiss cheese, as its centrepiece.